Six Nations call-up for Cooney possible - Townsend

 "He actually reached out to me just to let me know it would be something that he'd consider.
 A lot of his family live in Scotland."

-World Rugby's new eligibility rules allow players to switch allegiances after a three-year cooling off period, so Ulster's Cooney can switch from 23 February - by which time Scotland will have played two Six Nations games.
+World Rugby's new eligibility rules allow players to change allegiances after a three-year cooling-off period, so Ulster's Cooney can switch from 23 February - by which time Scotland will have played two Six Nations games.

 "In terms of timelines, he's not available until later on in the championship so obviously it wasn't something we considered for the beginning," added Townsend.

-"We'll look when he's available and whether we feel it's right to bring him in in terms of his performances compared to the nines we have here and what it will require of him getting up to speed with how we play.
+"We'll look when he's available and whether we feel it's right to bring him in, in terms of his performances compared to the nines we have and what it will require of him getting up to speed with how we play.

 "It will be challenging for someone coming into a championship but it's great to know that he was keen to be involved with us and adds to our depth at scrum-half."